-For annual Australian taxable wages over the $1.1 million threshold, the deduction reduces by $1 for every $4 of taxable wages over this amount.
-The deduction reduces to zero when your Australian taxable wages reach $5.5 million.
+Currently, for annual Australian taxable wages over the $1.3 million threshold, the deduction reduces by $1 for every $4 of taxable wages over this amount.
+The deduction reduces to zero when your Australian taxable wages reach $6.5 million.

-For example, currently the maximum monthly deduction is $91,666 and is reduced by $1 for every $4 over this amount.
-The deduction reduces to zero when monthly wages reach $458,333.
+For example, the maximum monthly deduction is $108,333 and is reduced by $1 for every $4 of monthly wages over this amount.
+The deduction reduces to zero when monthly wages reach $541,666.

-If you are part of a group, only one group member can claim a deduction.
-The deduction is available if the group's total Australian wages are less than $5.5 million.
+If you are part of a group, only the designated group employer can claim a deduction.
+The deduction is available if the group's total Australian wages are less than $6.5 million.